larsacus/LARSBar/README.md

 You'll need to bring your own assets for the frame, track and slider thumb, or just use the ones I've created in the sample project - I don't care.
 I've included the PSD files.

-Excuse the crummy gif screen capture quality, the performance is quite good:
+Excuse the crummy gif screen capture quality, the performance is quite good and there are no gaps in the animation:
 ![LARSBar in action](Demo/Assets/toleqdemo.gif)

 ##Interface